grafana/agent/docs/sources/flow/reference/components/otelcol.processor.tail_sampling.md

 # otelcol.processor.tail_sampling

 `otelcol.processor.tail_sampling` samples traces based on a set of defined policies.
-All spans for a given trace MUST be received by the same collector instance for effective sampling decisions.
+All spans for a given trace *must* be received by the same collector instance for effective sampling decisions.

 The `tail_sampling` component uses both soft and hard limits, where the hard limit